lando/core-next/docs/landofile/services.md

 You can use it directly in your Landofile by setting `api: 4` in any service and omitting its `type` key.

 ::: warning You're low, go high
-The L337 Service is the lowest-level abstraction in Lando; typically you'll want to use the [Lando Service](#lando-service) to construct your services.
+The L337 Service is the lowest-level abstraction in Lando; we do not recommend using it directly.
+If you are looking to build your own service or just need a generic service type you'll want to use the [Lando Service](#lando-service).
 :::

 In high level terms it combines service orchestration and image specification into a single format.
 Specifically, it is a light superset around the [Docker Compose Version 3](https://docs.docker.com/compose/compose-file/compose-file-v3/) format that also uses the [Dockerfile](https://docs.docker.com/engine/reference/builder/) specification.